SaberYoun6/De_Bruijn_graph_Young/README.md

-# De_Bruijn_graph_Young
+#De_Bruijn_graph_Young
-My attempt to create a De Bruign graph form strach ..So that I can understand how it works
+My attempt to create a De Bruijn graph form starch ..So that I can better understand how it work and how it's built